episerver/musicfestival-vue-template/README.md

 * `npm run webpack-build-dev`: Builds a development package.
 * `npm run webpack-watcher`: Builds a development package, and re-builds automatically when relevant files are changed.
 * `npm run webpack-build-prod`: Builds a production package.

+## Debugging Vuex state

+Using the [Vue-devtools](https://github.com/vuejs/vue-devtools) to see the state changes in the store in view mode works as expected.
+There are however some limitations to follow state changes when you are editing in Episerver edit mode because of the site is running inside an iframe.
+To be able to see the vuex state while editing you need to run the stand alone electron app as described on the github page: [Vue standalone Electron app](https://github.com/vuejs/vue-devtools/blob/master/shells/electron/README.md).